-If you want to see how this delicious curry is all done visually, then be sure to check out the video below.
-It goes through every step of making a super delightful butter chicken curry.
+If you want to see how to cook this delicious curry, then be sure to check out the video below.
+It goes through every step of making a super delightful butter chicken curry in the slow cooker.

 Slow Cooker Butter Chicken Recipe

 Can't see the video?
 Support us by disabling your adblocker.

 - 4 garlic cloves, crushed

 - 2 tsp garam masala